sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/33b076a123c23930cc3339167bdd5502bebc5a3c](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/33b076a123c23930cc3339167bdd5502bebc5a3c)

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.34).*

 ## 3.34.x -> 3.34.2

 To upgrade, please perform the changes in the following diff: